 (2) Any documents that are filed with the Board electronically must meet the following requirements:

 (a) the electronic and paper versions of documents must have the same cover page, table of contents and page numbers;

-(b) the filename of an electronic document must include the name of either the patented medicine or the company if the hearing does not relate to a specific patented medicine, the name of the party filing the document, the title of the document and the date which appears on the document or must meet alternative requirements, if any, set out by the Secretary; and
+(b) the filename of an electronic document must include the name of either the patented or protected medicine or the company if the hearing does not relate to a specific patented or protected medicine, the name of the party filing the document, the title of the document and the date which appears on the document or must meet alternative requirements, if any, set out by the Secretary; and

 (c) documents must be filed as PDF (Portable Document Format) documents or in any format authorized by the Secretary.